I’m trying to re-establish a writing habit. Here are my techniques:

 - I keep my notes app open all day; I write down interesting thoughts as soon as they arise so I don’t forget them, and can build on them later.

 - If I’m sitting down to write, and short on ideas, I look back at ‘casual’ writing that I’ve done in the past few days.
 Have I had any interesting Slack or texting conversations?
 I sometimes turn a long text conversation into a short post.
 I especially like this method because it’s based on a conversation with a real person.
 It’s hard to write for a Generic Audience, and sometimes if I try to, I end up saying nothing meaningful at all.
-When I narrow my scope to one person, I don’t hedge, because adding qualifications is something you do to account for all the edge cases; and there are no edge cases when talking to one person.
+When I narrow my scope to one person, I don’t hedge, because adding qualifications is something you do to account for all the edge cases, and there are no edge cases when talking to one person.
+The result is usually a stronger article.